pontus1/reddit-stuff/README.md

 As of December 17, 2023, this project uses a specific version of `@types/react` (v18.2.42) as a temporary fix due to a known issue with `@material-tailwind/react`.
 This version is necessary to avoid TypeScript errors related to some of the components e.g `Button`.

-For more details on this issue and ongoing discussions, please refer to the GitHub issue: [GitHub Issue Link](https://github.com/creativetimofficial/material-tailwind/issues/528).
+For more details on this issue and ongoing discussions, please refer to the GitHub issue: [here](https://github.com/creativetimofficial/material-tailwind/issues/528).